distillpub/post--multimodal/src/paper.md

 <Svelte component={RegionalDiagram} container={<figure className="fullscreen-diagram" id="region-neuron-diagram" />} />

+Not all region neurons fire on a globe-scale map.
+In particular, neurons which code for smaller countries or regions may not.
+This means that visualizing behavior on a global map underrepresents the sheer number of region neurons that exist in CLIP.
+Using the top-activating English words as a heuristic, we estimate around 4% of neurons are regional.<d-footnote>To estimate the fraction of neurons that are regional, we looked at what fraction of each neuron's top-activating words (ie. words it responds to when rastered as images) were explicitly linked to geography, and used this as a heuristic for whether a neuron was regional.
+To do this, we created a list of geographic words consisting of continent / country / province / city names, their corresponding <a href="https://en.wikipedia.org/wiki/List_of_adjectival_and_demonymic_forms_for_countries_and_nations">adjectival and demonymic forms</a>, and currencies. <br /><br /> We found 2.5% (64) of RN50-x4 neurons had geographic words for all of the five maximally activating words.
+This number varied between 2-4% in other CLIP models.
+However, looking only at neurons for which all top five words are explicitly geographic misses many region neurons which respond strongly to words with implicit regional connotations (eg. “hockey” for a Canada neuron, “volkswagen” for a German neuron, “palm” for an equatorial neuron).
+We bucketed neurons by fraction of five most activating words that are geographic, then estimated the fraction of each bucket that were regional.
+With many neurons, the line was quite blurry (should we include polysemantic neurons where one case is regional?
+What about “secondarily regional neurons”?).
+For a relatively conservative definition, this seems to get us about 4%, but with a more liberal one you might get as high as 8%.</d-footnote>

-In addition to these region neurons, we find that many other neurons seem to be “<a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 2, null)}}>secondarily regional</a>.”<d-footnote>Some caution is needed in interpreting these neurons as truly regional, rather than spuriously weakly firing for part of a world map.
+In addition to pure region neurons, we find that many other neurons seem to be “<a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 2, null)}}>secondarily regional</a>.”<d-footnote>Some caution is needed in interpreting these neurons as truly regional, rather than spuriously weakly firing for part of a world map.
 Important validations are that they fire for the same region on multiple different maps, and if they respond to words for countries or cities in that region.</d-footnote> These neurons don’t have a region as the primary focus, but have some kind of geographic information baked in, firing weakly for regions on a world map related to them.
 For example, an <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 2, 1)}}>entrepreneurship neuron</a> that fires for California, a <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 2, 4)}}>cold neuron</a> that fires for the Arctic, and a big cat neuron that fires for Africa.<d-footnote>Most models have a great cat neuron, and it generally only fires for Africa.
 This misses non-lion great cats in other parts of the world, but mirrors a plausible and perhaps common human error.</d-footnote><d-footnote>We also find an <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 2, 0)}}>angel neuron</a> which responds to “Los Angeles” and California on a map.</d-footnote> Other neurons link concepts to regions of the world in ways that seem Americentric or even racist: an <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 2, 2)}}>immigration neuron</a> that responds to Latin America, and a <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 2, 5)}}>terrorism neuron</a> that responds to the Middle East.<d-footnote>We also find that the linear combination of neurons that respond to Russia on a map strongly responds to Pepe the frog, a symbol of white nationalism in the United States allegedly promoted by Russia.
 Our impression is that Russians probably wouldn’t particularly see this as a symbol of Russia, suggesting it is more “Russia as understood by the US.”</d-footnote>

 #### Case Study: Central (?)
 Africa Neuron